 Concern: "But it costs so much more than candy, I can't afford to do it."

 Solution: This is not true!
 A bulk bag of Halloween candy can cost $20-$30.
 A bulk bag of glow sticks costs $10.
 You can purchase inexpensive glow sticks, bead necklaces, stickers, mini bubbles, spider rings, fangs and witch fingers.
 Some of my personal favorites are purchased online at Oriental Trading Company and at my local Dollar Tree.
-Another great food allergy organization, the Food Allergy & Anaphylaxis Connection Team (FAACT), partnered with Wal-Mart this year for even more affordable options.
+Another great food allergy organization, the Food Allergy & Anaphylaxis Connection Team (FAACT), partnered with Wal-Mart for even more affordable options.
 Just look for FAACT's teal ghost logo in the Halloween department!
 You can also find fun options on the party favor aisles.

 Concern: "How do I know which goblins to give toys to?"